inferris-com/archived-velocity-plugin/README.md

 ensure this plugin stays updated.

 ### RESTful API
 This architecture interacts with the API frequently through GET and POST requests.
-Here general events that can cause a request:
+Here are some general events that can cause a request:
 - Player connecting via proxy OR player swapping servers
 - Player leaving proxy
 - Modifying any of your Player Data